Mike Wallace: 1940s–1960s: Television

 In 1949, Wallace began to move to the new medium of television.
 In that year, he starred under the name Myron Wallace in a short-lived police drama, Stand By for Crime.

 Wallace hosted a number of game shows in the 1950s, including The Big Surprise, Who's the Boss? and Who Pays?.
 Early in his career, Wallace was not known primarily as a news broadcaster.
 It was not uncommon during that period for newscasters to announce, to deliver commercials and to host game shows; Douglas Edwards, John Daly, John Cameron Swayze and Walter Cronkite hosted game shows as well.
 Wallace also hosted the pilot episode of Nothing but the Truth, which was helmed by Bud Collyer when it aired under the title To Tell the Truth.
 Wallace occasionally served as a panelist on To Tell the Truth in the 1950s.
 He also made commercials for a variety of products, including Procter & Gamble's Fluffo brand shortening.
+In the summer of 1959, he was the host on the NBC game show Who Pays?.

 Wallace also hosted two late-night interview programs, Night Beat (broadcast in New York City during 1955–1957, only on DuMont's WABD) and The Mike Wallace Interview on ABC in 1957–1958.
 See also Profiles in Courage, section: Authorship controversy.

 In 1959, Louis Lomax told Wallace about the Nation of Islam.
 Lomax and Wallace produced a five-part documentary about the organization, The Hate That Hate Produced, which aired during the week of July 13, 1959.
 The program marked the first time that most white people heard about the Nation, its leader, Elijah Muhammad, and its charismatic spokesman, Malcolm X.